Lepton Private Higgs and the discrete group \Sigma(81): Lepton magnetic moments

 \\

 \\ In the SM, these contributions are negligible because of the small Yukawa couplings for charged leptons.
-In our model, the Yukawa couplings are independent of flavor and are also possibly $\op(1)$.
+In our model, the Yukawa couplings are independent of flavor and are also possibly $O(1)$.
 Moreover, when we diagonalize the scalar mass matrix,

-we find that each private Higgs field is a linear combination of $H$, the SM Higgs, and the heavier mass eigenstates $H_i$.
+we find that each Private Higgs field is a linear combination of $H$, the SM Higgs, and the heavier mass eigenstates $H_i$.
 In particular, for the muon we have:

-where the first ellipsis denotes small (but possibly non-negligible) corrections to the SM Higgs-like coupling $\propto m_\mu/v$ \cite{PH at LHC}, and the second ellipsis stands for corrections due to quartic couplings of the form $\sim \phi_\al^\da \phi_\al \phi_\beta^\da \phi_\beta$, which are assumed to be negligibly small, as explained in the original Private Higgs proposal and as we will discuss below Eq.~(\ref{eq:Vsig}).
-The SM-like interaction reproduces Eq.~(\ref{eq:magneticmomentSM}), which can be ignored relative to the usual electroweak effects. \\\\ Since we are dropping most of the quartic couplings in the Higgs potential, it is a good approximation to assume that only $H$ and $H_2$ propagate in the triangle diagram for $g-2$ of the muon.
-Therefore, to a good approximation, one can simply think of the neutral Higgs boson that propagates in the loop for lepton $\al$ as being the private Higgs boson $H_\al$, whose (nearly) flavor-independent mass $M_{\phi_\ell}$ is larger than the mass of the SM Higgs.
+where the first ellipsis denotes small (but possibly non-negligible) corrections to the SM Higgs-like coupling $\propto m_\mu/v$, and the second ellipsis stands for corrections due to quartic couplings of the form $\sim \phi_\al^\da \phi_\al \phi_\beta^\da \phi_\beta$, which are assumed to be negligibly small, as explained in the original Private Higgs proposal and as we will discuss below Eq.~(\ref{eq:Vsig}).
+The SM-like interaction reproduces Eq.~(\ref{eq:magneticmomentSM}), which can be ignored relative to the usual electroweak effects. \\\\ To evaluate the contribution from neutral $H_\mu$ exchange to $g-2$ of the muon, it is a sufficiently good approximation to simply think of the neutral Higgs boson that propagates in the loop for lepton $\al$ as being the Private Higgs boson $H_\al$, whose approximately flavor-independent mass $M_{\phi_\ell}$ is larger than the mass of the SM Higgs.
 Thus Eq.~(\ref{eq:magneticmomentSM}) is replaced by:

 The contribution to the magnetic moment of the electron $a_e \sim 10^{-2}\times \left(\frac{10^{-4}\text{GeV}}{10^3\text{GeV}}\right)^2 \sim 10^{-16}$ is much larger than the Higgs contribution in the SM, but is still much smaller than the experimental uncertainty of $\sim 10^{-12}$.
 The contribution to the muon magnetic moment is a factor $m_\mu^2/m_e^2 \sim 10^6$ times larger, and is therefore in a range interesting for phenomenology: